Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: human-like risk metric

-Inspired by the risk metric of DRF in Eq.~\eqref{eq:drf_risk} , the risk metric in Eq.~\eqref{eq:risk_metric} can be rewritten as follows:
+Inspired by DRF risk metric in Eq.~\eqref{eq:drf_risk} , the risk metric in Eq.~\eqref{eq:risk_metric} is rewritten as follows:

-In this formulation, $\beta_{\bar{\pi}}(z)$ is a discounted occupation measure.
-An occupation measure describes the expected amount of times that a state has been visited before reaching the final set given a Markove and stationary policy $\bar{\pi}(z, a)$, formulated as $ \bar{\beta}_{\bar{\pi}}(z): =\mathbb{E}_{\bar{\pi}}\left[\sum_{t=0}^{\infty} \mathbf{1}\left(z_t = z\right)\right] $.
+Referring to the standard occupation measure defined as $\mathbb{E}_{\bar{\pi}} \textstyle \left[ \sum_t^\infty \mathbf{1} (z_t = z) \right]$, $\beta_{\bar{\pi}}(z)$ can be regarded as a discounted version of the occupation measure.
+An occupation measure describes the expected number of times that a state has been visited before reaching the final set, given a Markov and stationary policy $\bar{\pi}(z, a)$.
 Occupation measures can be used to formulate stochastic shortest path problems~\cite{trevizan2017occupation}.
-By comparing risk metrics in~\eqref{eq:oc_risk_metric} and~\eqref{eq:drf_risk}, it is clear that the discounted occupation measure plays a similar role as the DRF model.
+By comparing risk metrics in~\eqref{eq:oc_risk_metric} and~\eqref{eq:drf_risk}, it is evident that the discounted occupation measure plays a similar role as the DRF model.
 In addition, the discounted occupation measure embraces similar awareness for events as the DRF model.
-Thus, we conjecture that the discounted occupation measure is equivalent to the human-like risk awareness model, DRF.
-Thus, we can integrate DRF into a control synthesis problem for LTL specification using discounted occupation measures.
+Thus, we conjecture that the proposed risk metric captures a similar human-like risk awareness as DRF, which will be validated by subsequent simulation results.

+\begin{remark} The cost function is designed by experts in this work but can potentially be learned from real-world driving data to emulate human awareness of event severity. \end{remark}